slsa-framework/slsa/docs/spec/v1.1/verification_summary.md

 ## Change history

 -   1.1:
+    -   Changed the `policy` object to recommend that the `digest` field of the `ResourceDescriptor` is set.
     -   Added optional `verifier.version` field to record verification tools.
     -   Added Verification section with examples.
     -   Made `timeVerified` optional.